What is Rectangle?

 Area of the wall = length x breadth = 75 m x 32 m = 2400 sq. m

-For 1 sq. m, the cost of painting = Rs 3
+For 1 sq. m of painting costs Rs 3

-Example 5: A yard’s floor which is 50 m long and 40 m wide is to be covered by rectangular tiles.
-The dimension of each tile is 1 m x 2 m.
-Find the number of tiles required to cover the floor.
+Example 5: A floor whose length and width is 50 m and 40 m respectively needs to be covered by rectangular tiles.
+The dimension of each of the tile is 1 m x 2 m.
+Find the total number of tiles that would be required to fully cover the floor.

 Length of the floor = 50 m